-- Mix the ancho chili powder, chipotle chili powder, cumin, coriander, oregano, and salt in a small bowl.
-Cut the pork into 2-3 inch cubes and rub the spice mixture all over
+- Mix the ancho chili powder, chipotle chili powder, cumin, coriander, oregano, and salt together in a small bowl.
+Cut the pork into 2-3 inch cubes and rub the spice mixture all over.

-- Set your InstantPot to Sauté, add oil and brown the cubed meat on all sides in batches so it goes faster and you can move the meat around.
-After all of the pieces are browned, remove and set aside.
+- Set your InstantPot to Sauté, add the oil to the bottom of the pot, and brown the cubed meat on all sides using tongs.
+You will need to do this in batches so you can move the meat around and get all of the sides nice and brown.
+After all of the pieces are browned, remove them from the pot and set them aside.

 - Add the beer and orange juice to the pot and scrape up all the browned bits from the bottom.
-Add the onion, chipotle peppers, garlic and bay leaves to the pot and place the pork pieces on top.
+Add the onion, chipotle peppers, garlic and bay leaves to the pot, and then place the browned pork pieces on top.

-- Turn your oven broiler to HIGH.
-Shred the meat using forks, a knife or shredding claws.
-Place on a sheet pan with foil or parchment.
-Pour some of the leftover liquid on the shredded pork to keep it moist and broil until crispy and brown on top.
+- Turn on your oven broiler to HIGH.
+Shred the meat using forks, a knife, or shredding claws.
+Place the shredded pork on a sheet pan with foil.
+Pour some of the leftover liquid on top of the meat to keep it moist and broil until crispy and brown on top.

-- This makes a lot of shredded pork so I always freeze half for later (we have 2 adults and 1 toddler).
-It freezes really well (EXTRA TIP: Add a little bit of the leftover cooking liquid to bag/container for freezing to have when it thaws out).
+- This makes a lot of shredded pork so I always freeze half for later (we have 2 adults and 1 kid).
+It freezes really well (EXTRA TIP: Add a little bit of the leftover cooking liquid to a bag/container for freezing to have when it thaws out).